The Classic Car Boot Sale

 Brick Lane Market is really five markets in one, so if you can’t find what you want here, you just aren’t trying hard enough.

 The main street market takes place on Sundays, with an endless array of bric-a-brac of every description for bargain hunters.
-Meanwhile, in the converted Old Truman Brewery there’s also Sunday Upmarket for fashion and arts; a vintage clothes market from Thursday to Sunday; and at weekends the Tea Rooms for furniture and antiques, Backyard Market for jewellery, prints and accessories, and Boiler House Food Hall for, well, stuff to eat.
+Meanwhile, in the converted Old Truman Brewery there’s also the weekend Upmarket for fashion and arts; a daily vintage clothes market; and at weekends the Tea Rooms for furniture and antiques, Backyard Market for jewellery, prints and accessories, and Boiler House Food Hall for, well, stuff to eat.

 But if you’re hungry, you don’t need to stay in the market, because Brick Lane itself, of course, is a mecca for lovers of Indian food.